gottacatchenall/ms_sampling_effort/manuscript.md

 part of EcologicalNetworks.jl [@Banville2021ManJl]).
-Applying this in bulk to Mangal food-webs presents the difficulty of resolving different taxon identifiers across spatial samples of species with to different resolutions, this is why we can't simple apply this to the whole mangal dataset.
-Sure would be interesting if someone took an in-review software package to do this and wrote a paper about it.
+Applying this in bulk to Mangal food-webs presents the difficulty of resolving different taxon identifiers across spatial samples of species with to different resolutions, which is why we can't simply apply this to the whole Mangal database---this highlights a general problem of resolving taxonomic indentifiers in separate ecological datasets, which is a problem that needs to be addressed for computational approaches to scale up to the world of big-ecological-data we hope to build.

 # The impact of false-negatives on network analysis and prediction